callstack/react-native-builder-bob/docs/pages/build.md

 Enable compiling source files with Babel and use CommonJS module system.
 This is essentially the same as the `module` target and accepts the same options, but transforms the `import`/`export` statements in your code to `require`/`module.exports`.

-This is useful for supporting usage of this module with `require` in Node versions older than 20 (it can still be used with `import` for Node.js 12+ if `module` target with `esm` is enabled), and some tools such a [Jest](https://jestjs.io).
+This is useful for supporting usage of this module with `require` in Node versions older than 20 (it can still be used with `import` for Node.js 12+ if `module` target with `esm` is enabled), and some tools such as [Jest](https://jestjs.io).
 The output file should be referenced in the `main` field.
-If you have a dual module setup with both ESM and CommonJS builds, it needs to be specified in `exports['.'].require` field of `package.json`.
+If you have a [dual package setup](esm.md#dual-package-setup) with both ESM and CommonJS builds, it needs to be specified in `exports['.'].require` field of `package.json`.

 Example: